cepheus-engine-ita/project/working_ita/008_ch4_equipaggiamento.md

 deck-mounted turrets capable of firing major.
 Cargo capacity is limited to 40 tons, mostly used to carry ammunition.

-**G/Carrier**: A grav carrier is effectively a flying tank, and is the standard fighting vehicle of many military forces.
+**Gravitrasporto**: A grav carrier is effectively a flying tank, and is the standard fighting vehicle of many military forces.
 The turret-mounted fusion gun is a vehicle-mounted version of the TL 15 FGMP and uses the same ‘serious firepower’ rules.
 Advanced containment systems mean that